 Hike Grand Canyon Rim to Rim over 3 days

-Hike Grand Canyon rim to rim from North to South!
+Hike Grand Canyon rim to rim from North to South and stay at Phantom Ranch!
 If you have considered training for the rim to rim hike, maybe you have even thought about attempting it in one day but want to take time to enjoy the beauty of the canyon, this trip is for you.
 On a 3-day rim to rim hike you get the chance to enjoy and explore the Grand Canyon, even when time is short.
-This trip is fun, adventurous, and sure to build one-of-a-kind memories.
+This trip is fun, adventurous, challenging, and sure to build one-of-a-kind memories.

 Why travel with AOA?: Find out more